wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

 * The [ingestion policy dashboard](ingestion_policies.html#examine-ingestion-policy-usage) now contains the **P95 Usage vs Limit** chart.
 * **Integrations**: The August 2022 integrations release was made available!
 We made significant improvements to a number of integrations and also added the VMware Tanzu Greenplum integration.
 See the [Integration Release Notes](integrations_new_changed.html#august-2022) for details.
+* New proxy release (11.4) is going to be GA this week.

 ## 2022-32.x Release Notes